 Palmer’s aim was to reveal a norm (in this case, that we all must always be doing something), expose his students to the feelings one has when breaking a norm (even a consequence-less one like this), and show them the range of reactions that observers have to norm breaking.
 And he recorded the whole thing for us:

-Read Palmer’s entire write-up of the experiment at Sociology Source.Lisa Wade is a professor at Occidental College.
+Read Palmer’s entire write-up of the experiment at Sociology Source.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.